Instrumental Music FAQ

 How do I join the jazz band?

-The Music Directors hold auditions at the end of the fall semester, and place students in 501 Band or Jazz Ensemble accordingly.
-The jazz bands reflect traditional instrumentation: trumpet, trombone, saxophone, bass, rhythm, percussion.
+The Music Directors hold auditions at the end of the fall semester.
+The jazz band reflects traditional instrumentation: trumpet, trombone, saxophone, bass, rhythm, percussion.

 Who do I contact if I have questions about?